AGeekNamedSlickBack/health_research_portal/docs/source/project_report.rst

-This project is a technology-based implementation of the concepts of Knowledge Translation that will address the underutilization of the extensive and intensive research done in the health sector.
+This project is a technology-based implementation of the concepts of Knowledge Translation that will address the underutilization of the extensive and intensive research done in the health sector by mining health researches from a wide range of online sources, sorting them out and put them in easily identifiable categories.
 I will be collaborating with Professor Peter Wagacha Waiganjo.

 PROBLEM STATEMENT
 ~~~~~~~~~~~~~~~~~